Human Misperception of Generative-AI Alignment: A Laboratory Experiment

 Here, $T_{i j}$ is an indicator for subject $i$ having spent longer than the \emph{median} time in the prediction task for problem $j$.
 We take two approaches for defining the median: \begin{enumerate} \item \texttt{Problem Median}: Subject $i$ spent longer than the median response time across all subjects for problem $j$. \item \texttt{Personal Median}: Subject $i$ spent more time on prediction task $j$ than their personal median time across all prediction tasks. \end{enumerate} We cluster standard errors at the problem level.

-Appendix \cref{tab:time} displays our results.
-We find that having a response time above the problem median is associated with slightly lower levels of self projection (point estimate $0.055$, s.e. $0.024$, $p<0.05$).
+\cref{tab:time} displays our results.
+We find that having a response time above the problem median is associated with slightly lower levels of self-projection (point estimate $0.06$, s.e. $0.02$, $p<0.05$).
 The point estimate for personal median is similar, but the estimator is more noisy and is not statistically significant at standard levels.